SCHOOLS

 • CARE: stewarding, caretaking, tending...

-Students offer six hours per week of service to the community in some form, leading skill-shares, workshops, morning movement lessons on the dance deck, food cultivating clinics, native clay harvesting sessions, forestry stewardship walks, wood-working intros, seaweed foraging excursions, cooking classes that provide daily communal meals, collective publishing projects, all through the lense of the artist.
-Plus Saturday morning work parties focused on seasonal operations like tending the food gardens that feed us.
+Artists offer six hours per week of service to the community in some form, leading skill-shares, workshops, morning movement lessons on the dance deck, food cultivating clinics, native clay harvesting sessions, forestry stewardship walks, wood-working intros, seaweed foraging excursions, cooking classes that provide daily communal meals, collective publishing projects, all through the lense of the artist.
+Plus weekly work parties focused on seasonal operations like tending the food gardens that feed us.

 Everyone is connected a few weeks before arrival, to make introductions, share reading lists, and details of their proposed offerings and intentions.
 We also offer connections to local collaborators, resources, and facilities nearby including Cider Creek Collective, The Mendocino Art Center, and Xa Kako Dile.
 We are occasionally joined by special guest artists from the extended Salmon Creek Farm community.
-Each season culminates with a show and gathering at our little space in San Francisco and perhaps another partnering local or urban venue, accompanied by a zine/catalog.
+Each season culminates with a public show and gathering out in the community, perhaps with a partnering local or urban venue, and accompanied by a zine/catalog.

 Program & Calendar